conf8o/chohnaikai/README.md

 This example means following.

-1. Up to the second items will be moved to "A" folder.
+1. Up to the second items will be moved to "A" folder.("1.txt" and "3.txt")
-2. items with 5 or more weights will be moved to "B" folder.
+2. items with more than 3 weights will be moved to "B" folder.("0.txt")
-3. The other items will be moved to "C" folder.
+3. The other items will be moved to "C" folder.("3.txt")

 ## Notice